 Shoplifting is often associated with simply taking items from a store without paying, but in New Jersey, retail fraud can involve various behaviors such as:

-New Jersey has its own classification of charges.
-Rather than classifying criminal offenses as misdemeanors or felonies, New Jersey classifies misdemeanors as a disorderly persons offense and felonies as indictable offenses.
+Understanding shoplifting laws in New Jersey is important because the state classifies offenses differently from many others.
+Rather than classifying criminal offenses as misdemeanors or felonies, New Jersey classifies misdemeanors as disorderly persons offenses and felonies as indictable offenses.
 Indictable offenses are further classified into degrees with the first-degree offense being the most serious.

 Shoplifting charges in New Jersey are graded based on the full retail value of the items the defendant is accused of misappropriating.
 The full retail value as stated on the label in the shop will be used as a basis for the charges.